HemenRohani/WebAppHealthChecker/README.md

  * Entity Framework ORM and localdb database
  * Elmah for logging errors(/elmah)
  * Register and login form for support multiple user accounts
- * I didn't have enough time to add unit-test
  * You can easily implement the INotificationService interface to have more notification types

 > WebAppHealthChecker.WebUI.ConfigureServices.cs